“It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

 - Whole-class responses: considering what whole-class systems and process can be implemented in combination with Universal Design for Learning to respond to and minimise impact

-- Individualised adjustments and modifications: collaboratively discussing evidence-based options to support any remaining impacts
+- Individualised adjustments: collaboratively discussing evidence-based options to support any remaining impacts

-- Implementation: responses are recorded and communicated, enacted with fidelity, and on-going data is collected to inform review
+- Implementation: responses are recorded and communicated, enacted with frequency and fidelity, and on-going data is collected to inform effectiveness

-- Review: collaboratively review effectiveness of strategies, gain feedback, and amend responses and implementation as necessary
+- Review: collaboratively review effectiveness of adjustments, gain feedback, and amend implementation as necessary